ShaunCurtis/Blazr.EditForm/readme.md

 Question

->> How do you prevent navigation from an edit form in Blazor when the form data is dirty?
+>> How do you prevent navigation when an edit form is dirty?

+This article demonstrates how to do so.

-When you read data from a data source such as an API, the data you receive is read only.
-Treat it as immutable, using `record` objects rather than `class` objects to represent the data.
+Data derived from any data source, such as an API or database, should be read only.
+It's a copy of the originsl data at thr time it was copied.
+It's not the original data.
+Treat it as immutable, use a  `record` value object rather than `class` objects to represent the data.

 This is my demo record.
 It's a simple record of the name and registration code for a country.
 All the properties are declared as immutable.